The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

-One day, Samson went to Gaza (Judges 16:1).
-There, he saw a prostitute and spent the night with her.
+One day, Samson went to Gaza.
+There, he saw a prostitute and spent the night with her (Judges 16:1).

 When the people knew he was there, they surrounded him and waited all night at the city gate.
 Little did he know they were planning to kill him in the morning (verse 2).

-He “put them on his shoulder and brought them to the top of the mountain near Hebron.”
+And would you believe it?
+He carried them on his shoulder and brought them to the top of the mountain near Hebron (verse 3).

 4) He met and fell in love with Delilah, putting himself in danger with the Philistines.